 Use bold text to highlight the most important part of each paragraph.

 Use bullets because they are a good way to summarize your most important points.

 5. Show Your Accreditation’s

 If you are a member of the BBB or of your local Chamber of Commerce, show the badges on your website.
 If you process credit cards online, VeriSign is verified and PayPal is verified if you accept PayPal.
 If you have earned awards or are associated with a trade association, your website is a great opportunity to display your login details.

 6. Shorten the Registration and Check Out Times

-Have you ever been to a website, clicked on the Register link and was the form so long that you decided not to complete it?
+Have you ever been to a website, clicked on the Register link, and was the form so long that you decided not to complete it?
 It happens constantly.
 If a piece of information is not vital to your business, don’t ask for it.
-If you really need to ask for a lot of information, you must get the names and e-mail address in the first step.
-That way, if they don’t complete the registration / checkout process, at least you know who they are and you can remind them to finish the process later.
+If you really need to ask for a lot of information, you must get the names and e-mail addresses in the first step.
+That way, if they don’t complete the registration/checkout process, at least you know who they are and you can remind them to finish the process later.

 7. Avoid Mistakes With Your Contact Form

 If your contact form has a CAPTCHA (those weird strings that you must type to prove that you are a human), delete it.
 CAPTCHA codes are annoying and depending on your audience, 10-50% will leave if you ask them to prove that they are human.